-Most successful applicants are from the top-tier of their program.
-Most are self-organised, highly-driven, and have excellent personal and professional attributes, including the ability to meet NMI’s values of being:
+Most successful applicants are from the top tier of their program.
+Most are self-organised, highly driven and have excellent personal and professional attributes, including the ability to meet NMI’s values of being:

 To be eligible, applicants must be enrolled in a tertiary program at the time of placement.
 Applicants must be undertaking studies in a field relevant to our work, such as science or engineering.

 Many placements have further eligibility requirements.
 Some require: